 Failure to answer these questions honestly can lead to automatic denial.
-All questions are checked against the background check, so it’s in the best interest of the prospective financial advisor to answer truthfully.
+All questions are checked against the background check, so it is in the best interest of the prospective financial advisor to answer truthfully.

-While all crimes are considered, those that have to do with the following lead to an application being denied:
+While all crimes are considered, there are some that lead to an application being denied.

 - Investment Fraud

 Professional conduct is also evaluated.
 If someone has ever experienced a termination, regulatory action, or client complaints at their workplace, the incidents are thoroughly examined to identify whether they had to do with: